dprog-philippe-docourt/django-flexipages/README.md

 Once you have a running server:
 * login into the admin by opening you browser at http://localhost:8000/admin/ (use the same login as the one provided to the `createsuperuser` command above)
 * edit the default site by navigating to http://localhost:8000/admin/sites/site/1/change/, replacing the domain name with `localhost:8000`, and saving the modification
+* check that everything is working by visiting the default root page http://localhost:8000, which is created when applying the migrations for django-flexipages for the first time

 ### Create your Very First Page
 Once you have a running server: